Banana Boat: Banana Boat Members

-The present-day Banana Boat members are active yachtsmen: Paweł Jędrzejko (formerly a professional navigator), holds an ocean-going yachtmaster's licence; his younger brother Maciej, the group's founder, is an ocean skipper, while other Banana Boat members all hold offshore licenses, which largely contributes to the positive reception of the Banana Boat songs.
-Professionally, the Banana Boat musicians represent such disciplines as medicine and dentistry, banking and law, trade and academic literary and culture studies.
+The present-day Banana Boat members are yachtsmen: Paweł Jędrzejko (formerly a professional navigator), holds an ocean-going yachtmaster's licence; his younger brother Maciej, the group's founder, is an ocean skipper, while other Banana Boat members all hold offshore licenses, which contributes to the positive reception of the Banana Boat songs.
+Professionally, the Banana Boat musicians represent such disciplines as medicine and dentistry, construction engineering, mechanical engineering, business and trade, and academic literary and culture studies.